Degenerate homoclinic bifurcations in complex dimension 2: Introduction

 It is worth mentioning that two such curves (one homoclinic, one heteroclinic), landing at $(0, -2)$, were studied in detail by Bedford and Smillie in~\cite{BS_R1, BS_R2}, in the real setting.
 Along these families, the Julia set $\jstar$ is contained in $\R^2$, and no sink nor additional tangency is created as the Jacobian varies.
 This shows that Theorem~\ref{thm:persistent} is really about complex parameters.

 To get further and prove the abundance of Newhouse parameters in the bifurcation locus, we have to check that the assumption on the multipliers is generically satisfied, up to a change of periodic point.
-This is similar in spirit to Theorem~\ref{thm:quadratic_henon}, but also more delicate, and requires to work in the space of all polynomial automorphisms of a given degree.
+This is similar in spirit to Corollary~\ref{cor:quadratic_henon}, but also a lot more delicate, and requires to work in the space of all polynomial automorphisms of a given degree.

-\begin{mthmB} Let $\Lambda$ be an irreducible component of the space of generalized Hénon mappings of degree $d\geq 2$, and $\lo\in \Lambda$ a parameter displaying a homoclinic tangency.
+\begin{mthmB} Let $\Lambda$ be an irreducible component of the space of generalized Hénon mappings of degree $d\geq 2$, and $\lo\in \Lambda$ be a parameter displaying a homoclinic tangency.
 Then in any neighborhood of $\lo$ there is a hypersurface $\Lambda_1\subset \Lambda$ satisfying the assumptions of Theorem~\ref{thm:persistent}.
-In particular if $\abs{\jac f_\lo}\leq 1$, then $\lo$ belongs to the closure of the set of Newhouse parameters. \end{mthmB}
+In particular, if $\abs{\jac f_\lo}\leq 1$, $\lo$ belongs to the closure of the set of Newhouse parameters. \end{mthmB}

 To prove this, we have to rule out the unlikely phenomenon that as soon as a tangency is created near $\lo$, then, along the corresponding hypersurface where this new tangency persists, the non-resonance condition of Theorem~\ref{thm:persistent} fails.
 Even if such a coincidence is hardly plausible, excluding it requires some non-trivial arguments.
 In particular we make heavy use the genericity results of~\cite{BHI}.
+The second statement of the theorem is of independent interest: it asserts that if a tangency occurs at a conservative parameter, it can always be perturbed to a dissipative one (see Lemma~\ref{lem:conservative}). \commentaire{cf. Major remark \#3}

 Together with~\cite{tangencies}, Theorem~\ref{thm:newhouse_henon} gives an alternate argument for the following weak version of Corollary~\ref{cor:ALZ}.

 \begin{mcorB} In the family of all moderately dissipative polynomial diffeomorphisms of $\C^2$ of a given degree, the bifurcation locus is contained in the closure of the set of Newhouse parameters. \end{mcorB}